 What are the 7 steps that make up a direct mail campaign?

-- The message: Create a compelling message for your mail piece.
+- Your message: Create a compelling message for your mail piece.

-- The design: Choose the design your actual mail piece.
+- The design: Choose the design of your actual mail piece.

-- The list: Put together a list of prospects.
+- Your list: Put together a list of prospects.
 Know who your target audience is.

 - Putting the mailing together: Do it In-house or outsource it?

-- The actual mailing: Drop it in the mailbox.
+- The actual mailing: Drop it in the mailbox or have the direct mail company do that for you.
+(Recommended)

 - Follow-up: Rinse and repeat every month.